 Final recordation does not alter the ownership or financing of the property.
 All of the condominiums in the building remain owned by the same individual or group, and all remain subject to the same mortgage.
 Thus if two owners each own 50% of a duplex before conversion, they will each own 50% of both condominiums after conversion.
 Separation of the condominiums so that particular owners have title to particular units generally requires refinancing with separate mortgages for each unit.

 The following are the costs incurred in a typical San Francisco condominium conversion:

-- State Fees: The State application is required only for 5-6 units, and the fee is currently about $1,700.
-The State also requires a formal budget which is best prepared by a professional budget preparer at a cost of about $4,000.
+- State Fees: The State application is required only for some 5-6 units, and the fee is currently about $1,700.
+When State approval is required, the applicant owners must also obtain a formal budget which is best prepared by a professional budget preparer at a cost of about $4,000.

 - Surveyor: Surveys start at about $5,000 and increase with building size.

 - Attorney: Typical attorney services include preparation of the City Application, monitoring/troubleshooting, advice on space assignment, CC&Rs, and assistance in lender signing and recordation.